-The value of an investment and the income from it may go down as well as up and the investor may not get back the amount invested.

-For Investment Professionals only.
-This financial promotion issued by EdenTree Investment Management Limited (EdenTree) Reg No. 2519319.
+The value of an investment and the income from it can fall as well as rise as a result of market and currency fluctuations, and you may not get back the amount originally invested.
+Past performance should not be seen as a guide to future performance.
+If you are unsure which investment is most suited for you, the advice of a qualified financial adviser should be sought.
+EdenTree Investment Management Limited (EdenTree) Reg.
+No. 2519319.
 Registered in England at Benefact House, 2000, Pioneer Avenue, Gloucester Business Park, Brockworth, Gloucester, GL3 4AW, United Kingdom.
 EdenTree is authorised and regulated by the Financial Conduct Authority and is a member of the Investment Association.
 Firm Reference Number 527473.
+MKT000018 6/23